Radinax/React-Personal-Blog-Gatsby/src/pages/5-array-manipulation/index.md

 ## Conclusion

-So we learned a bit of Array Manipulation on this post and about the "key" element which is a way of React to keep track of what's changing so its important you give it a unique identification.
+So we learned a bit of Array Manipulation on this post and about the "key" element which is a way of React to keep track of what's changing so it's important you give it a unique identification.

 On the next post we will be handling a more complex JSON and how you could easily identify the best way to get the values you need.